We Deal in Lead A Weird West Gunslinger Adventure Game

 Chaos Slip #

-A tear in the Drifted World’s fabric, bleeding into a realm beyond reality.
-Operate on Slip Doors’ principles but several orders of magnitude more dangerous and chaotic.
+A tear in The Drifted World’s fabric, bleeding into a realm beyond reality.
+Operate on slip doors’ principles but several orders of magnitude more dangerous and chaotic.

 Emitting ear-shattering shrieks that repel and attract those close enough to hear them: STR save against temporarily hearing loss and HRT save against moving closer.